 I couldn’t help but think of that book when I recently picked up a tourist-oriented guide to Taos, New Mexico.
 Now, don’t get me wrong: I’m not saying there is anything necessarily wrong with any of the particular art pieces (or with “traditional” type Indian art more broadly).
 I’m also not claiming these particular artists feel their artistic expression is limited by preconceived notions of what counts as “Indian art.”

-What struck me was just the homogeneity of the images found in the guide (I lost the front cover somewhere along the way so I don’t know the name of it), which seemed to more or less fit the mold of the stereotypical idea of “Indian art.”
+What struck me was just the homogeneity of the images found in the guide, which seemed to more or less fit the mold of the stereotypical idea of “Indian art.”
 It brings up the question: what is Indian art?
 Is it any art made by an American Indian?
 Or does it only count if it fits in with non-Indians’ preferences for what Indian art should look like?
 What if a White person, say, masters the “traditional” style–is it Indian art then?
 Over the years a number of American Indian artists have created art to intentionally challenge the idea of the romanticized 19th-century Indian as well as what Indian art can be.
 For instance, Fritz Scholder painted “Indian Wrapped in Flag” in 1976, in an attempt to deconstruct images of Native Americans (p.
-16 of Shared Visions):
+16 of Shared Visions).

 Similarly, T.C.
 Cannon painted “Osage with Van Gogh” (I’ve also seen it titled “Collector #5“; from around 1980), which reverses our idea of who collects or appreciates which type of art by showing a Native American collecting a European artist’s work.
 Another great piece is “When Coyote Leaves the Reservation (a portrait of the artist as a young Coyote)” by Harry Fonseca (1980).
 See images here.